ermiry/pocket-service/README.md

 **Description:** A user wants to update an existing transaction \
 **Returns:**
   - 200 on success updating user's transaction
-  - 400 on failed auth or bad request due to missing values
+  - 400 on bad request due to missing values
+  - 401 on failed auth
   - 500 on server error

 #### DELETE api/pocket/transactions/:id